In Winter 2021 I am teaching CO 739: Analytic and Algorithmic Combinatorics.

 Expected late 2021 or 2022

-The first book is an introductory treatment of this material, suitable for students and those new to the area, while the second is a more advanced treatment making extensive use of homology, multivariate residues, and similar constructions.
+The first book is an introductory treatment, suitable for students and those new to the area, while the second is a more advanced treatment making extensive use of homology, multivariate residues, and similar constructions.

 AMS Math Research Community (Summer 2021)